matt-seb-ho/gfn_ntp/README.md

 # Do it separately two data splits.
 ```

-Status: IN PROGRESS
+Status: COMPLETE (updated 03.03.2024)
-#### Other papers to look into
+### Other Baselines for Sampling Negatives
-I asked one of the authors of LeanDojo for the outputs to their experiments.
+I contacted one of the authors of LeanDojo for the outputs to their experiments.
 They told me to contact another author but they also gave a recommendation:
 > Oh also, just a side note, despite LeanDojo being pretty recent, I do recall seeing even newer published / unpublished works that claim to beat LeanDojo on accuracy numbers (not to a great deal though).
 So if you later conduct experiments for your project maybe remember to compare to newer SoTAs.

 Per their recommendation, I checked Semantic Scholar to find papers that have cited LeanDojo.
-Next is to check if there is a
+Next is to check if there is a significantly stronger baseline from which we can source our negative training samples.
 - LEGO-Prover: https://arxiv.org/pdf/2310.00656.pdf
 - Enhanced NTP via Data Augmentation and Dynamic Sampling: https://arxiv.org/pdf/2312.14188.pdf
 - ICL Agent for Formal NTP https://arxiv.org/pdf/2310.04353.pdf